Miro tables enable you to structure all of your board content in a matter of seconds.

 |Choose vertical or horizontal text|

-Add any content to a table - a sticky note, shape, card, or image.
-Working with the content, you can easily drag it over the table using the auto-resize feature.
+Add content to a table - a sticky note, shape, card, or image.
+Just drag it over the table using the auto-resize feature.

 Adding content using the auto-resize feature

 The auto-resize feature is enabled by default.
 To turn it off click Cell resize > Manual on the context menu or press Ctrl/Cmd when dragging objects onto the table.
 To turn it on again click Cell resize > Auto.

 ⚠️ Content within tables can't be locked or grouped.
 You can't use the align objects button on the context menu or the auto-layout option within tables.

 ✏️ If you cannot select a column/row/cell, make sure to enable the select mode and try to zoom in.
 Small cells cannot be edited at a high zoom level.

 There are several options to add columns and rows to your table: